 In 1781, the Articles of Confederation was first ratified.
-This is regarded as the first American constitution and was designed to set out how the American government would function.
+This is regarded as the first American constitution and was designed to set out how the American government functions.
 Although each of the 13 colonies was considered an independent nation-state, they were unified under Congress and known as the United States of America.

 The 10 rights protected by the Bill of Rights are:

 Beyond these 10, just seven other amendments have been ratified and become part of the US Constitution.
-The most recent amendment to pass was ratified in 1992 so you could say that the US Constitution was written between 1787 and 1992.
-Thousands more amendments have been introduced but getting them ratified is no easy task.
+The most recent amendment to pass was ratified in 1992, so you could say that the US Constitution was written between 1787 and 1992.
+Thousands of more amendments have been introduced but getting them ratified is no easy task.
 It could be many decades before we see another change to the constitution.